Indecomposable factors of Fibered Burnside Rings: Introduction

 \section{Introduction}

-Fibered Burnside rings were introduced by Dress in his article \textit{"The ring of monomial representations I. Structure Theory"} \cite{Dress}, published in 1971, as a generalization of the Burnside ring and classical monomial representation rings, with the aim of providing a common framework for several induction theorems, the study of induction formulas, and to explore possible generalizations of these results.
-For a finite group $G$ and a finite $G$-module $A$, a commutative ring $\Omega(G,A)$, named the \textit{ring of monomial representations of $G$ with coefficients in $A$}, is defined as the Grothendieck ring of the category of finite $(G,A)$-sets.
-Dress had pointed out that in most cases that appear naturally in representation theory, the action of $G$ on $A$ would be trivial.
-Later, the name \textit{$A$-fibered Burnside ring} and the notation $\BAG$ have been preferred for $\Omega(G,A)$, with $A$ an abelian group, not necessarily finite.
+Fibered Burnside rings were introduced by Dress in his article \textit{"The ring of monomial representations I. Structure Theory"} \cite{Dress}, as a generalization of the Burnside ring $B(G)$ and the ring of monomial representations $D(G)$, with the aim of providing a common framework for several induction theorems.
+In Dress's article, a commutative ring $\Omega(G,A)$ called the \textit{ring of monomial representations of $G$ with coefficients in $A$} is defined as the Grothendieck ring of the category of finite $A$-fibered $G$-sets, where $G$ is a finite group and $A$ is a fixed finite $G$-module.
+Later, the name \textit{$A$-fibered Burnside ring of $G$} and the notation $\BAG$ have been preferred over $\Omega(G,A)$, with $A$ being an abelian group, as in most interesting cases the action of $G$ on $A$ is trivial.
+The species, prime spectrum, and primitive idempotents of $\BAG$ had already been determined in \cite{Dress}, with further refinements for particular cases given in \cite{Barker}, \cite{Boltje} and \cite{FotKul}.
+There are also explicit formulas for the primitive idempotents of the scalar extension $B^A_{\K}(G)$ in terms of the standard basis in \cite{BolYil}, where $\K$ is a "big enough" field.
+The conductors of the primitive idempotents of $B^{C_n}_{\K}(G)$ are known for a wide range of cases, including the Burnside ring and the ring of monomial representations \cite{GarRag}.

-Several aspects of the structure of $\BAG$ have already been studied and determined for a broad family of fiber groups $A$.
-For instance, Dress determined the modular species of $\BARG$, constructed $\text{Spec}\left(B^A_R(G)\right)$ and computed its connected components in great generality \cite[\S 3]{Dress}; later, Barker \cite{Barker}, Boltje \& Y{\i}lmaz \cite{BolYil} and Fotsing \& Külshammer \cite{FotKul} have further refined some of these results for particular cases.
-If $\text{Tor}_{\text{exp}(G)}(A)$ (the set of elements $a\in A$ satisfying $a^{\text{exp}(G)}=1$) is finite, there are explicit formulae for its species (ring homomorphisms to $\C$) and for the primitive idempotents of $B^A_{\K}(G)$ in terms of a standard basis, whenever $\K$ is a \textit{"big enough"} field of characteristic $0$ \cite[\S 3]{BolYil}.
-The conductors of primitive idempotents of $B^{C_n}_{\K}(G)$ over the ring of algebraic integers $\mathcal{O}_{\K}$ are also known for divisors $n$ of $\text{exp}(G)$ satisfying $(n,\text{exp}(G)/n)=1$, generalizing the results on the conductors of primitive idempotents of $D_{\C}(G)$ and $B_{\Q}(G)$ and covering a wide range of interesting examples; also, functorial properties of the fiber group have been characterized in \cite{GarRag}.